 Related: Questrade Offer Code (Up to $300 in bonuses)

 Wealthsimple Trade is Canada’s first commission-free trading app.
 Buying and selling Canadian dollar-denominated ETFs and Stocks are completely free.

 However, trading USD stocks come with a currency conversion cost of 1.5% added as a spread on the exchange rate.
 Get $25 when you sign up for a new account here.

 Some FAQs: XEQT Review

-XEQT is an all-equity asset allocation ETF, meaning it is 100% invested in stocks.
+XEQT is an all-equity asset allocation ETF, meaning it seeks to invest 100% of its funds in stocks.
 About 70% of that is invested in Canadian and U.S. stocks.